 This trail gets little use given its proximity to Livingston and is a hidden gem.
 The trail skirts through mixed conifers and follows Suce Creek, then Lost Creek.
-Every season is special along Suce Creekin the summer the creek provides a cool respite; in autumn, red and orange leaves cover the trail; winter brings conifer boughs balancing snow; and with the arrival of spring the wildflowers pop and bloom in the meadows and other sunny spots.
+Every season is special along Suce Creek Trail; in the summer the creek provides a cool respite; in autumn, red and orange leaves cover the trail; winter brings conifer boughs balancing snow; and with the arrival of spring the wildflowers pop and bloom in the meadows and other sunny spots.
 The Absaroka Range is beautiful year round.

 Leaving the trailhead parking area in the Paradise Valley Montana, walk south through an open meadow to a gate.
 After passing through the gate, the trail enters forest.
 Soon after, a trail sign points to West Baldy Basin, straight ahead (and North Fork Deep Creek behind you and to the right).
 Continue straight ahead and begin the decent to a creek crossing.

 Cross the creek (a tributary of Suce Creek) on the bridge and turn right, following an old road.
 Suce Creek is to the left.
 Head up the gently ascending valley.